signalshore/signalshore.github.io/content/pages/about.md

 <br>
-Hi,my name is Sohom.
+Hi, my name is Sohom.
 I started SignalShore in 2017 as a *sounding board* and an outlet for my intellectual curiosity.

 I am interested in almost everything and there is a *lot* to learn.
 In